qt-kaneko/Build.js/README.md

   }
 }
 ```
-This will include files for selected build configuration renaming and copying them into directory you specified.
+This will include files for selected [build configuration](#build-configurations) renaming and copying them into directory you specified.

+### Build configurations
+As mentioned before, configurations are used for includes (and maybe will be used for more in the future 😜).

+You can run build using configuration specifying it in args, like:

+`node build.js configuration1`

+Also to run build using configuration in release use:

+`node build.js configuration1 --release`

+You can read more about release in [TypeScript](#typescript) section.

 ### TypeScript
 There are two compiling modes: Release and Debug.